2nd Year

 • The rhythm of involuntary breathing

-• Choral text, moving text, text in fire element, water, earth, air
+• The choral text, moving text, text in fire, water, earth, air elements

 • Techniques for the actor and vocal interpretation